Object-Oriented Dynamics Learning through Multi-Level Abstraction: Appendix

 Denote $Conv(F,K,S)$ as the convolutional layer with the number of filters $F$, kernel size $K$ and stride $S$.
 Let $R(), S()$ and $BN()$ denote the ReLU layer, sigmoid layer and batch normalization layer \citep{ioffe2015batch}.
 The CNNs in Merging Net are connected in the order: $R(BN(Conv(32,1,1)))$, $R(BN(Conv(1,1,1)))$.
 The 6 convolutional layers (Figure \ref{ODstructure_1}) in Object Detector can be indicated as $R(BN(Conv(32,3,1)))$, $R(BN(Conv(32,3,1)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(32,1,1)))$ and $BN(Conv(1,3,1))$, respectively.
 The CNNs in Relation Net are connected in the order: $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, and $R(BN(Conv(16,3,2)))$.
 The last convolutional layer is reshaped and fully connected by the 64-dimensional hidden layer and the 2-dimensional output layer successively.
 Inertia Net has the same architecture and hyperparameters as Relation Net.

+Since Relation Nets model pairwise relations, the complexity grows quadratically with the total number of object classes.
+However, each Relation Net is very small (< 20k parameters) because it takes tailored masks (e.g., 32$\times$2) as input and has limited layers.
+In our experiments, MAOP has a much smaller number of parameters (about 1M) compared to previous models (about 40M in AC Model, 20M in CDNA, and 1M in OODP).

-The detailed experimental settings and hyperparameters for training MAOP on \emph{Monster Kong}, \emph{Flappy Bird} and \emph{Freeway} are listed as follows: \begin{itemize} \item We use random exploration on \emph{Monster Kong}.
-We adopt an expert guided random exploration on \emph{Flappy Bird} and \emph{Freeway}, because a totally random exploration will lead to an early death of the agent even at the very beginning.
+The detailed experimental settings and hyperparameters for training MAOP on \emph{Monster Kong}, \emph{Flappy Bird} and Atari games are listed as follows: \begin{itemize} \item We use random exploration on \emph{Monster Kong}.
+We adopt an expert guided random exploration on \emph{Flappy Bird} and Atari games, because a totally random exploration will lead to an early death of the agent even at the very beginning.
 Although we use these exploration methods in our experiments, our framework can support smarter exploration strategies, such as curiosity-driven exploration \citep{pathak2017curiosity}.